Do You Really Need a Statin to Lower Cholesterol?

 That’s a great start, says Michael Miller, MD, director of the Center for Preventive Cardiology at the University of Maryland Medical Center.
 "Lifestyle changes certainly are the cornerstone of cholesterol reduction."

-To get your cholesterol down to the level your doctor recommends, though, you may still need a statin.
-These powerful cholesterol-lowering medicines include Lipitor (atorvastatin), Pravachol (pravastatin), and Zocor (simvastatin), among others.
+To get your cholesterol down to lower your risk of cardiovascular disease your doctor may recommend, though, that you still need a statin.
+These powerful cholesterol-lowering medicines include atorvastatin (Lipitor), pravastatin (Pravachol), and simvastatin (Zocor), among others.

 What a Statin Can Do